Nervosys/Botnix/botnix/doc/manual/development/writing-documentation.chapter.md

-The sources of the [](#book-nixos-manual) are in the [`nixos/doc/manual`](https://github.com/nervosys/Botnix/tree/master/nixos/doc/manual) subdirectory of the Nixpkgs repository.
+The sources of the [](#book-nixos-manual) are in the [`nixos/doc/manual`](https://github.com/nervosys/Botnix/tree/master/nixos/doc/manual) subdirectory of the Botpkgs repository.

 You can quickly validate your edits with `make`: